-In March 2003, the Saudi Food and Drug Authority (SFDA) was established.
-However, in May 2009, it took over from the Saudi Arabia's Ministry of Commerce and Industry (MOCI) the responsible of inspecting imported high value food products for biotech content at the Kingdom's 27 ports of entry.
-SFDA will be responsible for setting new food standards and implemented existing ones starting from next year.
+In May 2009, Saudi Food and Drug Authority (SFDA) took over from the Saudi Arabia's Ministry of Commerce and Industry (MOCI) the responsible of inspecting imported high value food products for biotech content at the Kingdom's 27 ports of entry.
+In June 2011, the SFDA took over the responsible for setting new food standards and implemented existing ones from the Saudi Arabian Standards Organization (SASO).
 In the past, standards were set by SASO while imported foodstuffs were tested by MOCI at ports of entry.
-SFDA will take over inspection of imported animal feed, fruits, vegetables and drugs in 2011.
+SFDA will take over from the Saudi Ministry of Agriculture (MOA) the responsibilities of inspecting of imported animal feed, fruits, vegetables and drugs in the next few months.